samrith-s/nodehawk/README.md

 ## Installation and usage

 There are two ways to use this.
 Either install it globally or add it as a development dependency.

-Installing globally using NPM
+Installing globally using NPML

 ```bash
 npm i -g nodehawk